currentxchange/purple-explainer/Blu.md

 BLU and BLUx are **burned for Blu Ups**.
 This form of Ups is recorded separately than Sol Ups, but both are combined to rank charts and determine what music shows up on cXc.world.

 # Earning 🔵 Blu
-BLU/BLUx is paid (1:1) to creators when they earn an Up. cXc Music (music.cXc.world) uses the **Google account of the Youtube video*** to determine which account to pay.
+BLU/BLUx is paid (1:1) to creators when they earn a Sol Up. cXc Music (music.cXc.world) uses the **Google account of the Youtube video*** to determine which account to pay.
 A creator MUST link their Google account to their WAX account on-site to receive this payment, and MUST have a youtube video.

 BLU is also given for completing role-specific actions, as described in the [Mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview) paper.